tobiasbriones/blog/academy/career/math/cs/engineering/unah/4-years-since-vocational-fair-at-unah-vs-2023-05-09/index.md

 Designing the circuits, ideas, and PCBs was a bit more though as working with hardware is different from software.

+For instance, I also implemented and explained the transistor as an amplifier and how to polarize efficiently.

 So, for the hardware projects, I had to spend some money, and go out get them, which added another significant layer of complexity for me.